danielcregg/aooc-project-template/README.md

 ## Project Requirments above and beyond

-Discuss any application features or design elements that show you went above and beyone basic requirments.
+Discuss any application features or design elements that show you went above and beyond basic requirments.

 ## Application Architecture